Everyone loves tacos, am I right?

 1 to 1.5 pounds of fish will yield about 4 tacos, so plan accordingly.
 You’ll need to marinate the fish for 15 minutes prior to cooking.
 You can make the Baja sauce and slaw (or just shred some cabbage if that’s all you have) and set up the condiments (salsas, avocado, hot sauce, etc) while the fish marinates.

-- 1 to 1.5 pounds wild cod or any flaky white fish
+- 1 - 1.5 lb flaky white fish like wild cod

 - 3 tbsp extra virgin olive oil